Nikon P900 vs Sony A7S II

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The P900 does not feature such a mic input.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
+Both the P900 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The P900 was replaced by the Nikon P950, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon P900 Manual (free pdf) or the online Sony A7S II Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon P900 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.